erizov/Professor/semester_9/lecture_57_concurrency_advanced/concurrent_data_structures/README.md

 ### Application

-5. Can you implement Concurrent Data Structures from memory without looking at the code?
+5. Can you impleDataset Concurrent Data Structures from memory without looking at the code?
 6. What real-world problem could you solve using Concurrent Data Structures?

 ### Debugging

-7. What are the most common mistakes when implementing Concurrent Data Structures?
+7. What are the most common mistakes when impleInformationing Concurrent Data Structures?
-8. How would you test your Concurrent Data Structures implementation?
+8. How would you test your Concurrent Data Structures deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization

-*Visual diagram for Concurrent Data Structures would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*VisuContentiagram for Concurrent Data Structures would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises